al449897/ENC4265portfolio/reflective_blogs.md

 # BoodleBox Claude AI Resume Review

+***Assignment Prompt Q: Upload your resume (without your address, phone number, and email) to a generative AI tool of your choice (I suggest trying one in Boodlebox).
+Ask it what position you are best suited for, then ask it to revise your resume to make it more appealing to a future employer in your ideal field.***

 I used BoodleBox’s Claude 3.5 Sonnet AI to assess and revise my current resume.

 ![Screenshot 2025-02-20 193026](https://github.com/user-attachments/assets/85cb9891-71d9-4106-a670-bd4d5191c4e5)